Overview

 Checkout Process

-The priority with the checkout process is to make it simple, streamlined, and not overwhelming.
+Make the checkout process simple, streamlined, and not overwhelming.
 Could potentially lean toward utilizing a progress indicator component if it is necessary.

 Usability Testing & Findings